fryerlab/LBD_CWOW/README.md

 # LBD_CWOW
 Lewy Body Dementia Center With Out Walls (LBD CWOW) RNAseq processing and analysis.
-Anterior cingulate cortex tissue samples from the Mayo Clinic brain bank were collected for 619 individuals.
+Anterior cingulate cortex tissue samples from the Mayo Clinic brain bank were collected for 609 individuals.
 Raw fastq files are available on SRA, PRJNA1023207.
+Each sample was sequenced on two lanes and the data is pair end.
+There are four fastq files for each individual.

 | Disease                   | Count   |
 | ------------------------- |:-------:|